Linch1/WeChartWeb3/readme.md

 - Install npm `sudo apt install npm`
 - Download the repo
 - Navigate to the repo from the termian `cd /path/to/tokenChartingRepo`
+- clone the `.env.exapmple` file to `.env`
+- populate the file `.env` ( especially with a bsc/eth/polygon/.. provider that support a relevant amount of requests )
 - Install the repo dependencies `npm i`
-- Run the scraper `npm run scraper`
+- Run the scraper `npm run scraper` and left it run

-### Start the price scraper

-- Start the price scraper with `npm run price-scraper`, now the db will start being populated from all the swapped tokens allover the blockchain.
+- Run the server on another terminal `npm run server`

 ### Query the prices